sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage.md

 As versions are created, users have access to the following versions:

-- All versions created within 500 count limit in first 30 days.
+- Any version in the first 30 days starting from when that version was created, up to 500 versions total.
+“Up to 500 versions” means that when you create the 501th version, the version at the beginning will be deleted, keeping the total number of versions at 500.

-- Hourly versions (versions created at the top of the hour) between 30 to 60 day period.
+At least 1 version per hourly window in the first 60 days starting from when that version was created, up to 500 versions total.
+Hourly windows start at the beginning each hour (e.g. 10:00 am – 11:00 am).

-- Daily versions (versions created at the beginning of each day) between 60 to 180 day period.
+- At least 1 version per daily window in the first 180 days starting from when that version was created, up to 500 versions total.
+Daily windows start at the beginning of each day’s 10:00 am, local time zone (e.g. January 1st, 2025 10:00 am – January 2nd , 2025 10:00 am).
+You can view the time zone that is local to your site by browsing to the site regional settings (please refer to [this article](https://support.microsoft.com/en-us/office/change-regional-settings-for-a-site-e9e189c7-16e3-45d3-a090-770be6e83c1a)).

-- Weekly versions (versions created at the beginning of the week) beyond 180 days or more are available indefinitely until the maximum 500 count limit has reached.
+- At least 1 version per weekly window, up to 500 versions total.
+Weekly windows start at the beginning of each Monday’s 10:00 am, local timezone (e.g. Monday, Januaray 6th, 2025 10:00 am – Monday Januaray 13th , 2025 10:00 am).

 The service trims the intermediate versions as the above milestones are reached.